|

 Reflect on past experiences when you felt incredibly happy.
 What were you doing?
 Make a list of all the memories.
 For example, something weird that makes me happy is watching people clean and organize their space.
 It is visually satisfying and gives me plenty of ideas to try out.

-Similarly, reflecting on past experiences allows me to realize the things that make me unhappy include clutter and unorganized spaces in my home.
+Similarly, reflecting on past experiences helps me realize that the things that make me unhappy are clutter and unorganized spaces in my home.
 It gives me a cue to improve my mood.

 What makes you happy on a bad day?